Get Resources!

 Decolonizing Climate Change Outreach

-Explore how indigenous science and culture can decolonize climate change outreach and adaptation based on how it is affecting twelve ecosystems within Wenaboozhoo Minisaning (the Apostle Islands) and ecosystems within the Lake Superior region.
+Explore how indigenous science and culture are decolonizing climate change outreach and adaptation in Lake Superior’s Wenaboozhoo Minisaning (the Apostle Islands).

 Support Extension